- Home

 Ignore issues—Resolve or ignore issues to remove them from the Curation Console.

-- You can't link to default articles (welcome message, fallback message, partial match).
+- You can't link to default intents (welcome message, fallback message, partial match).

 - For a scripted AI agent for performing actions, select the appropriate intent from the drop-down list and tag any relevant entities.